cjodo/Capstone-Notes/CONTRIBUTE.md

 4. If an issue is fixed, you can link the Issue number in the PR title to close out an issue at the same time:
 - Example: Fixes bug ABC: Issue #1234

+## Github Workflows & Testing
+Once a client and tech stack has been decided, it is helpful to include end to end testing to ensure that the data is being represented correctly.
+The Lead Developer will be the main person to write these workflows and tests but other team members are encouraged to add whatever it is they think would help.

+The reasoning for this is to make the development -> production workflow fully tested in all environments and make sure the production build doesn't break for our client sometime in the future